Knight at HOME at the Movies

 Murphy's a wow in the role and is strongly supported by Liam Neeson and others.
 Read

-HERE and then check out the offbeat drama that also has plenty of
+my original review HERE and then check out the offbeat drama that also has plenty of

 humor.
 The disc includes an audio commentary by the director and Murphy and a short